Akshit-Ramola/AIBATTLEARENA/README.md

 The backend operates a tightly controlled StateGraph that handles sequential and parallel AI calls logic seamlessly.
 - **Express.js & TypeScript**: Core HTTP server and API routing.
 - **LangChain Core (`@langchain/core`)**: For interacting programmatically and building the templates with the AI models.
-- **LangGraph (`@langchain/langgraph`)**: Orchestrates the multi-agent design flow.
+- **LangGraph (`@langchain/langgraph`)**: Orchestrates the multi agent design flow.
 It sends the problem to both "Model 1" and "Model 2" simultaneously, and subsequently triggers the "Judge Node" to parse and critique both outputs structurally.
 - **AI Providers integration**:
   - `@langchain/google` (Gemini API) -> Utilized heavily for processing.
   - `@langchain/cohere` (Cohere API)